 All our fiber-optic cabling systems are also available in OM5 on request.
 Do you have any other questions?
 We will be delighted to advise you.

-Our fiber-optic cabling systems are available in three quality features.
+Our fiber-optic cabling systems are available in two quality features.
 This gives you the ability to define the quality of the FO connector surfaces according to your requirements.
 Simply decide on the required PreCONNECT® cabling system and choose your preferred quality level.

 Quality feature PreCONNECT® BASIC is our well-proven, high-grade, standards compliant product in terms of end-face geometry, defect, and cleanness, providing excellent IL and RL performance.

 - Quick, reliable installation thanks to factory-assembled plug & play system

 - Harmonized modular components ensure end to end performance of the entire channel

 Quality feature PreCONNECT® PURE is our well-proven high-grade connector surface quality in terms of geometry, but with better scratch-image and even higher cleanness than BASIC.

 = PreCONNECT® Basic Features